raydog/deno-chess/README.md

 - **`game.getStatus()`**

-  Returns an object that describes the games status.
+  Returns an object that describes the game's status.
 Has these properties:

   - `state`: One of the following strings:
     - `"active"` - The game is still going